Phonics intent at Peover Superior

 At the end of Year 1 all children's phonic knowledge is tested using the Phonics Screen.
 All Year 1 children in England take this test.
 Attainment in the Phonic Screen at Peover Superior has been consistently above national average.

-In 2017 Peover Superior is the highest attaining school for achieving the Year 1 phonics test in Cheshire East.
+In 2017 and 2018 Peover Superior was the highest attaining school for achieving the Year 1 phonics test in Cheshire East.

 In phonics lessons children are taught three main things:

 They are taught GPCs.
 This stands for grapheme phoneme correspondences.
 This simply means that they are taught all the phonemes in the English language and ways of writing them down.
 These sounds are taught in a particular order.
 The first sounds to be taught are s, a, t, p.